EU scales up green subsidies – How you can benefit from new support for clean investments

-).
-The accompanying reform of the electricity market design proposed on March 14, 2023, aims to increase the use of long-term contracts to shield companies and consumers from price spikes, requiring revisions to several pieces of EU legislation – notably the Electricity Regulation, the Electricity Directive, and the Wholesale Energy Market Integrity and Transparency (REMIT) Regulation.
+The EC proposal for a Net-Zero Industry Act (NZIA) is currently being considered by the European Parliament, and the Critical Raw Materials Act (CRMA) is in the trilogue phase of the legislative process.
+In March 2023, the EC also published its thinking about the design and operation of the European Hydrogen Bank (EHB), intended to facilitate and support the production, import and uptake of renewable hydrogen in the EU (see our briefing here), and on August 30, 2023 published terms and conditions for the upcoming EU Hydrogen Bank pilot auction.
+The accompanying reform of the electricity market design aims to increase the use of long-term contracts to shield companies and consumers from price spikes, requiring revisions to several pieces of EU legislation – notably the Electricity Regulation, the Electricity Directive, and the Wholesale Energy Market Integrity and Transparency (REMIT) Regulation.

 Extended access to funding for net-zero industry

-Resources to achieve the objectives of the European Green Deal can come from a combination of EU Member States, the EU itself and private investment.
+Funding for the European Green Deal can come from a combination of EU Member States, the EU itself, and private investment.

 Funding from the Member States must adhere to the EU State aid rules, and be notified to and approved by the EC before the funding is granted.
-The State aid General Block Exemption Regulation (GBER) exempts Member States from this notification obligation, if all the GBER criteria are fulfilled.
+The State aid General Block Exemption Regulation (GBER) exempts Member States from this notification obligation, as long as all the GBER criteria are fulfilled.

-The EC has also endorsed a revision of the State aid GBER to raise the State aid notification thresholds and block exempt aid measures by Member States to regulate prices for energy.
+The EC has revised the State aid GBER to raise the State aid notification thresholds and block exempt aid measures by Member States to regulate prices for energy.
 The Net Zero Plan identifies the following key sectors as likely benefiting from these amendments:

 - Carbon capture and storage;

 - Zero-emission vehicles;